 Tom Assimes ’84

-Tom graduated from LCC in 1984.
-He subsequently obtained his BEng from McGill University in 1990 and his MBA from the Ivey School of Business in 1994.
-He is a member of the LCC Corporation and has served on the school's Alumni Association.
-He also served as chair of LCC's Alumni Golf Tournament.
-Between 2009 and 2015, Tom lived in Athens and Vancouver with his family, where he was involved in developing and managing large infrastructure projects on both continents.
-Tom and his wife, Christine, have two daughters, Irene '19 and Elizabeth '20.
+Tom Assimes is currently vice-president of finance and administration at the Montreal Port Authority.
+He graduated from LCC in 1984, obtained his BEng from McGill University in 1990 and MBA from the Ivey School of Business in 1994.
+He is a member of the LCC Corporation and has served on the school's Alumni Association where he chaired the LCC Alumni Golf Tournament.
+Between 2009 and 2015, Tom and his family lived in Athens and Vancouver where he was involved in developing and financing large infrastructure projects on both continents.
+In 2015, Tom returned to Montreal to help the Caisse establish a new infrastructure subsidiary - CDPQ Infra - with a mandate to develop greenfield infrastructure projects.
+CDPQ Infra’s first major investment was the Réseau express métropolitain (REM), a new automated light rail network serving the greater Montreal area.
+The REM is the largest public transit project undertaken in Québec in the past fifty years.
+The first trains are expected to start running in 2021 from the South Shore to Bonaventure-Central Station.
+The other branches of the network will be gradually put into service in 2022-2023.
+Tom and his wife, Christine, have two daughters: Irene '19 (Pre-U ’20) and Elizabeth '20.

 Harley Greenspoon ’90